mathurinm/latex/README.md

 ```

 ## Algorithms
-- number lines to ease communication with reviewer and readers,
+- Number lines to ease communication with reviewer and readers,
-- use `\tcp{}` to add inline comments
+- Use `\tcp{}` to add inline comments
 ```latex
 \usepackage{algorithm}
 \usepackage{algorithmic}